Cantor function: Properties

 The Cantor function can also be seen as the cumulative probability distribution function of the 1/2-1/2 Bernoulli measure μ supported on the Cantor set: $c(x)=\mu([0,x])$.
 This probability distribution, called the Cantor distribution, has no discrete part.
 That is, the corresponding measure is atomless.
 This is why there are no jump discontinuities in the function; any such jump would correspond to an atom in the measure.

 However, no non-constant part of the Cantor function can be represented as an integral of a probability density function; integrating any putative probability density function that is not almost everywhere zero over any interval will give positive probability to some interval to which this distribution assigns probability zero.
 In particular, as Vitali (1905) pointed out, the function is not the integral of its derivative even though the derivative exists almost everywhere.

 The Cantor function is the standard example of a singular function.

+The Cantor function is also a standard example of a function with bounded variation but, as mentioned above, is not absolutely continuous.
+However, every absolutely continuous function is continuous with bounded variation.